maruftalukdar123/Known-Interview-Questions/README.md

 # Known-Interview-Questions
 Going through technical questions companies are known to ask.
 These questions can be found on CodeSignal Interview mode.

+For each question, I will try different ways to approach the problem.
+At the end of each question, I will also include the recommended solution, if the solution I come to is too inefficient.

 # Arrays
   ### First Duplicate - Asked by Google
   Given an array a that contains only numbers in the range from 1 to a.length, find the first duplicate number for which the second occurrence has the minimal index.
 For Example: